-Use of DOD or Department of Veterans Affairs (VA) Resources: If the proposed research involves access to active-duty military patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
-Refer to Section II.D.2.b.ii, Full Application Submission Components, for detailed information.
+Use of DOD or VA Resources: If the proposed research involves access to active-duty military or Veteran patient populations and/or DOD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
+Refer to Section II.D.2.b.ii, Full Application Submission

+Components, for detailed information.
 Refer to the General Application Instructions, Appendix 1, for additional information.